Larimer Campus students and staff will celebrate the reopening of an expanded and renovated Mount Antero building on Thursday, Oct. 13.

 Mount Antero was increased in size by about 55 percent to create an improved and expanded student success center and a clear entry point on campus for new and potential students.
 It reopened with the beginning of the fall semester in August.

 It is the final project of a $32-million student- and college-funded program to construct new facilities and renovate existing facilities.
-Previous work included a new building – Little Bear Peak – to house Automotive Technology, Manufacturing and Energy Technology, and Welding Technology, the renovation of Redcloud Peak to house the programs in the Creative Arts, Design, and Humanities Department, and the renovation of a wing of Blanca Peak for Veterinary Technology and Forestry, Wildlife, and Natural Resources programs.
+Previous work included a new building – Little Bear Peak – to house Automotive Technology and Welding Technology, the renovation of Redcloud Peak to house the programs in the Creative Arts, Design, and Humanities Department, and the renovation of a wing of Blanca Peak for Veterinary Technology and Forestry, Wildlife, and Natural Resources programs.

 In keeping with tradition, buildings on the Larimer Campus are named after Colorado 14ers.